 30And it came to pass, as soon as Isaac had made an end of blessing Jacob and Jacob had just gone out from the presence of Isaac his father, that Esau his brother came in from his hunting.

 31He also made savory food and brought it to his father.
 He said to his father, “Let my father arise and eat of his son’s wild game, that your soul may bless me.”

 33then Isaac trembled with an exceedingly great trembling and said, “Who then is he who has hunted game and brought it me, and I have eaten of all of it before you came, and have blessed him?
 Yes, he will be blessed.”

-36And he said, “Is he not rightly named Jacob?
+36And he said, “Isn’t he rightly named Jacob?
 For he has supplanted me these two times.
 He took away my birthright.
 See, now he has taken away my blessing.”
-And he said, “Have you not reserved a blessing for me?”
+And he said, “Haven’t you reserved a blessing for me?”